 Or if you want to help bring more Reverence to Mass and are looking for tips, check out our post on 6 Ways to Personally Have More Reverence in Church and at Mass

 In later posts we will specifically go through architecture, music, language, art, and other aspects and what is appropriate or not.
-But in the meantime, download the reverence meter to determine how reverent your Church is and if it’s not on the list and should be, let us know so we can add it!
+In the meantime, download the reverence meter to determine how reverent your Church is and if it’s not on the list and should be, let us know so that we can add it!

 Tony and Kendra